Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Neural Networks and Neural Tangent Kernel

-$\bullet$ \textbf{Generalization in the NTK regime :} From equation \ref{equation:generalization_formula}, the term $\gamma$ plays a crucial role in the generalization power of the linear model.
-More precisely, different works \citep{du2018gradient,arora_fine_grained} showed that the inverse NTK plays a crucial role in the generalization error of wide shallow NN. \cite{cao} proved that training a FeedForward NN of depth $L$ with SGD gives a generalization bound of the form $\mathcal{O}(L\sqrt{z^T (\hat{K}^L)^{-1} z / N})$,where $y$ is the training label.\\ Moreover, equation \ref{equation:generalization_formula} shows that the Reproducing Kernel Hilbert Space (RKHS) generated by the NTK $K^L$ controls the generalization function.
-To see this, let $t \in (0,T)$, from equation \ref{equation:generalization_formula}, we can deduce that there exist coefficients $a_1, ..., a_N \in \mathbb{R}$ such that for all $x\in \mathbb{R}^d$, $f_t(x) - f_0(x) = \sum_{i=1}^N a_i K^L(x_i,x)$, showing that the 'training residual' $f_t - f_0$ belongs to the RKHS of the NTK.
-In other words, the NTK controls whether the network would learn anything beyond initialization with NTK training (linearized regime).
+Another important aspect of the NTK regime is the generalization properties of $f_\infty$.
+From Eq. \eqref{equation:generalization_formula}, we can see that the term $\gamma$ plays a crucial role in the generalization capacity of the NTK regime.
+Different works \citep{du2018gradient,arora_fine_grained} have demonstrated that the inverse of the NTK matrix plays a crucial role in the generalization error of wide NN.
+Indeed, \citet{cao} proved that training a network of depth $L$ in the Lazy training regime yields a generalization bound of the form $\mathcal{O}(L\sqrt{\mathcal{Z}^T (\hat{K}^L)^{-1} \mathcal{Z} / N})$ in the infinite-width limit, where $\mathcal{Z}$ is the vector of training data outputs.
+Moreover, Eq. \eqref{equation:generalization_formula} shows that the Reproducing Kernel Hilbert Space (RKHS) generated by $K^L$ controls $f_t$.
+To see this, observe that for any $t \in (0,T)$ we can deduce from Eq. \eqref{equation:generalization_formula} that there exist coefficients $a_1, ..., a_N \in \mathbb{R}$ such that for all $x\in \mathbb{R}^d$, $f_t(x) - f_0(x) = \sum_{i=1}^N a_i K^L(x_i,x)$, showing that the `training residual' $f_t - f_0$ belongs to the RKHS of the NTK.
+In other words, with NTK training, $K^L$ controls what the network learns beyond initialization.